Featured in...

 3. Not using an ERC member – although it is not mandatory, using an ERC member to get your loan can be highly beneficial, and it is almost a mistake not to use these companies in many situations.

-Is releasing equity the right option for you?
+Is it the right option for you?

 Equity release is more than a financial decision, it is a personal decision that considers your estate and who will inherit your wealth and assets.
 Speaking with an independent financial adviser is the best and only way of knowing if it is the right decision for you.
 They will not tell you what to do, but they will give you the facts so you can make an informed decision.

-Does equity release get taxed?
+Does it get taxed?

 Equity release doesn’t feel like a loan because the money is not paid back through monthly repayments.
 But it’s important to remember that it is a loan, and because it is a loan, the money is not subject to income tax or Capital Gains Tax.
 You will not have to pay tax on any of the money you receive.